Norway: Human rights

 Norway has long been considered a progressive country, and has adopted legislation and policies to support women's rights, minority rights, and LGBT rights.
 As early as 1884, 171 of the leading figures, among them five Prime Ministers, co-founded the Norwegian Association for Women's Rights.
 They successfully campaigned for women's right to education, women's suffrage, the right to work, and other gender equality policies.
 From the 1970s, gender equality also came high on the state agenda, with the establishment of a public body to promote gender equality, which evolved into the Gender Equality and Anti-Discrimination Ombud.
-In the 21st century intersectional feminists have organized in the Initiative for Inclusive Feminism, which seeks to build a broad, intersectional feminist movement rooted in the universality and indivisibility of human rights.
+In the 21st century intersectional feminists have organised in the Initiative for Inclusive Feminism, which seeks to build a broad, intersectional feminist movement rooted in the universality and indivisibility of human rights.
+It also maintains a very high quality of life ranking.

 In 1990, the Norwegian constitution was amended to grant absolute primogeniture to the Norwegian throne, meaning that the eldest child, regardless of gender, takes precedence in the line of succession.
 As it was not retroactive, the current successor to the throne is the eldest son of the King, rather than his eldest child.

 The Sámi people have for centuries been the subject of discrimination and abuse by the dominant cultures in Scandinavia and Russia, those countries claiming possession of Sámi lands.
 Norway has been greatly criticised by the international community for the politics of Norwegianization of and discrimination against the indigenous population of the country.
-Nevertheless, Norway was, in 1990, the first country to recognise ILO-convention 169 on indigenous people recommended by the UN.
+Nevertheless, Norway was, in 1990, the first country to recognise ILO-convention 1989 on indigenous people recommended by the UN.

 Norway was the first country in the world to enact an anti-discrimination law protecting the rights of gay men and lesbians.
 In 1993, Norway became the second country to legalise civil union partnerships for same-sex couples, and on 1 January 2009, Norway became the sixth country to legalise same-sex marriage.
 As a promoter of human rights, Norway has held the annual Oslo Freedom Forum conference, a gathering described by The Economist as "on its way to becoming a human-rights equivalent of the Davos economic forum".